ncatlab/nlab-content/pages/9/9/5/4/4599/content.md

   \,.
 $$

-From the tradtional point of view of differential cohomology this may be what one expects to see, but from the intrinsic $(\infty,1)$-topos theoretic point of view it is quite unnatural -- and in fact "[[evil]]" -- to fix that set of objects of the $\infty$-groupoid.
+From the tradtional point of view of differential cohomology this may be what one expects to see, but from the intrinsic $(\infty,1)$-topos theoretic point of view it is quite unnatural -- since it violates the [[principle of equivalence]] -- to fix that set of objects of the $\infty$-groupoid.
 Of intrinsic meaning is only the set of their equivalences classes.

 =--